-West Memphis apartment shooting leaves one person injured
+Police: 17-year-old charged as adult in West Memphis murder

 It happened at the Steeplechase Apartments which is near Interstate 40 and Ingram Boulevard.

-Investigators spent several hours combing the area overnight trying to figure out how this all happened.
-We know at least one person was shot around midnight on Talonwood Drive.
-The victim was taken to the hospital but their condition has not been released.

-Neighbors told us it all happened during an argument between a boyfriend and girlfriend, but police have not said what led up to the violence.
+Neighbors told us it all happened during a domestic argument, but police have not said what led up to the violence.

 This shooting comes just days after 15-year-old Jordyne Craig was shot and killed in West Memphis.
 Many community members gathered last night at a forum to call for an end to violence.